Nicole732/iac-devsecops-githubactions/README.md

-# iac-devsecops-githubactions
+#  Infrastructure Deployment with Github Actions CI/CD Pipeline

-This is a test of infrastructure deployment with Github actions pipeline
+This is a simple infrastructure deployment with Github actions pipeline